moorepants/dissertation/eom.rst

 Two holonomic configuration constraints, arising from the fact that both wheels must touch the ground, complicates the model derivation.
-The first holonomic equation is encompassed in the definition of the rear wheel contact point :eq:`rearWheelContact`.
+The first holonomic equation is encompassed (is obviated by) in the definition of the rear wheel contact point :eq:`rearWheelContact`.
 This constraint enforces that the contact point cannot have an displacement in the :math:`\hat{n}_3` direction[#]_.
 The second holonomic constraint is enforced by requiring the front wheel to touch the